Steel Bridge and Cherry Blossom Trees in Portland Oregon United States

 • Time: 9 am

-• Highlights: Exploring the Willamette Valley wine country, visiting up to three different vineyards, sampling local wines, learning about grape production, picnic-style lunch at a winery
+• Highlights: Exploring the Willamette Valley wine country, visiting up to three different vineyards, sampling local wines, learning about grape production, and a picnic-style lunch at a winery

 • Inclusions: Hotel pick up and drop-off, lunch, professional guide, all transport, bottled water